amularczyk/NiquIoC/README.md

 it is faster, when you have small numbers of dependences and small number of resolve.
 - FullEmitFunction - function doesn't take any arguments, it puts everything what is needed on evaluation stack and creates desirable object in the end;
 it is faster, when you have huge numbers of dependences and huge number of resolve.

-It is my master thesis and it is not finished yet.